RisoLAB Artist in Residence

 -Research and produce publications and/or print artifacts that express the project in visible and tangible form during the residency

--Participate in at least one educational workshop or MFA Visual Narrative class discussion/critique during the residency, allowing students and visitors to participate in the spirit of the work and gain new skills
+-Design and run at least one educational workshop and/or MFA Visual Narrative class discussion/critique during the residency, allowing students and visitors to participate in the spirit of the work and gain new skills

 -Host or participate in a gallery show at the end of the residency that presents